user827/trctl/README.md

 # Setup

-- Configuration file is created in `~/.config/trctl`
+- Configuration file is created in `~/.config/trctl` for the cli and in `/etc/trctl/completed.toml` for the torrent completion script.
 - Transmission daemon and the client used should use the `torrent` group created.

 # Developing